itom-project/itom-project.github.io/_sources/plugins.txt

     This plugin is released under the LGPL license.
 You need an installed AVT FirePackage driver, which requires further licenses if you are not using any AVT camera (see AVT FirePackage documentation).

+* **MSMediaFoundation - Microsoft Media Foundation Video Capturing Device (e.g. USB-Cameras), (Windows only)**

+    This plugin uses the Microsoft Media Foundation framework (Windows Vista, 7, 8) for capturing supported camera devices (e.g. ordinary USB or integrated cameras).

+    This driver detects an interal list of connected cameras.
+The parameter *cameraNumber* indicates the device to open (until now, there is no mechanism to open the next not yet opened device!).
+The camera can either be used as colored camera, as gray valued camera or it is also possible to only select one color channel that is mapped to the gray output.

+    Any detected and supported device can offer multiple framerates and sizes.
+Use the parameter *mediaTypeID* to select the right value.
+Open your device with *mediaTypeID* = -1 to let the plugin print a list of supported formats (the plugin initialization then stops with a desired error).

+    For building this plugin the Windows SDK needs to be installed and Windows Vista or higher is required.
+If the Windows SDK cannot be installed, try to uninstall the VS redistributable packages for VS2010 and VS2008 first, since the Windows SDK comes with its own version of these redistributable packages (fully usable and compatible).

+    This plugin internally used a modified version of VideoInput, proposed by Evgeny Pereguda and published under http://www.codeproject.com/Articles/559437/Capturing-video-from-web-camera-on-Windows-7-and-8 (Code Project Open License)

 * **OpenCVGrabber - OpenCV Video Capture (USB-Cameras, Firewire CMU1394)**

     This plugin wraps the video capture framework of OpenCV.
 Therefore it requires further libraries of OpenCV (core, highgui, improc and partially tbb).